Northern Expedition ferry Review and Specifications

 - On Deck 5 (midship and aft) are located all 4-berth Outside Cabins (Quads), as well as Quad Inside Cabins (no window views).
 Outside cabins are with one non-opening window.

-- Each stateroom is fitted with toilet, shower, washbasin, 2 lower beds (twins / non-convertible to double bed) and wall-mounted bunk beds.
+- Each stateroom is fitted with a toilet, shower, washbasin, 2 lower beds (twins / non-convertible to double bed) and wall-mounted bunk beds.

 - All passenger cabins are equipped with life jackets.
 Additional life vests are stowed in marked lockers on deck 5.